 The impact of not communicating your employee benefit package

 Failing to tell staff about the benefits on offer can cost UK companies through increased staff turnover and sickness absence.

-It showed that staff in workplaces that offer benefits, but who are not aware of their availability, are less likely to:
+It showed that staff in workplaces that offer employee benefits, but who are not aware of their availability, are less likely to: